klstein7/nextjs-wordle-dev-day/docs/06-game-over.md

 };
 ```

-**Comments:**

-- **Game Over Logic:**
+In this update, after creating a new guess, we check for game over conditions:

+- **Win Condition:** If the `result` is `"CCCCC"`, it means the user has guessed the word correctly, and we update the game status to `"won"`.
-  - Checks if the player has made 6 guesses and hasn't guessed the word correctly to determine a loss.
+- **Loss Condition:** If the user has made six guesses and hasn't guessed the word correctly, we update the game status to `"lost"`.

-  - Checks if the guess result is `"CCCCC"` (all letters correct) to determine a win.
-- **Updating Game Status:**
-  - Calls `gameService.update` to update the game's status in the database.
-- **Revalidation:**
-  - Uses `revalidatePath` to refresh the game page so that the client sees the updated game status.
+We use the `countByGameId` function to determine how many guesses have been made for the current game.
+After updating the game status, we call `revalidatePath` to refresh the game page so the client sees the updated game status.
-- **Helper Function `countByGameId`:**
-  - Counts the number of guesses made in the game to check against the maximum allowed guesses.

 ---